openspending/community.openspending.org/blog/_posts/2016-06-14-announcing-the-Alpha-Version-of-Open-Spending-Next.md

 - Read about our latest news and research topics on our [blog.](http://openbudgets.eu/blog/) We're currently investigating EU funds and how the EU money flows.

-## How can you contribute to Open Spending?
+## How can you contribute to OpenSpending?

-There are so many ways to contribute to Open Spending!
+There are so many ways to contribute to OpenSpending!

 OpenSpending is guided by community principles.
 Anyone interested in financial data can contribute.
 We’re friendly to newcomers and old hands alike – everyone was new once, and we value all levels of experience.